 What is Pochero?

 Pochero, from the Spanish dish "puchero," is made with various types of protein and saba bananas (saging na saba), simmered in a light tomato-based broth.
-It includes chickpeas, sweet potatoes, and other vegetables that makes it a hearty and flavorful meal.
+It's loaded with chickpeas, sweet potatoes, and other vegetables that make it a hearty and flavorful meal.

 Because of the use of similar ingredients, you may easily confuse Pochero with other FIlipino tomato-based stews like Afritada, Caldereta, and Menudo.